jboy/nim-pymod/README.md

   * **Tip:** You can use the `initPyModule()` macro multiple times at the end of your Nim module, with different Python module names & different combinations of Nim procs, to create multiple Python modules.
+  * **Tip:** If you specify the empty string `""` as the Python module name, the Python module will have the same name as the Nim source code module, but with an underscore `"_"` prepended.
 4. Invoke the supplied Python script `pmgen.py` with the filename of your Nim source code module as a command-line argument, to auto-generate & invoke a set of Makefiles that will in turn initiate & run the Pymod process.